ukane-philemon/cake_wallet/howto-build-macos.md

 `$ flutter packages pub run tool/generate_new_secrets.dart`

+If the command above fails, add `--force` flag and run it again.

+*Note*: You should skip this step if you've already done this once.
+Else, you will not be able to log into your existing wallet with the new secrets.

-Then we need to generate localization files and mobx models.
+Then we need to generate localization files.
+If this command fails, add `--force` flag and run it again.

+`$ flutter packages pub run tool/generate_localization.dart`

+Finally build mobx models for the app:

-`$ ./configure_cake_wallet.sh macos`
+`$ ./model_generator.sh`

 ### 7. Build!